Environmental-Informatics/assignment-10/README.md

 2. Copy the Python script template to a new script called **program-10.py** in the same folder, and edit this script so that it does the following:

    - Imports both streamflow file as DataFrames, using date as the index.
-     - Use two datafames, or a list of dataframes so that the dataframe containing streamflow from each river can be processed by each of the following functions.
+     - Use two dataframes, or a list of dataframes so that the dataframe containing streamflow from each river can be processed by each of the following functions.
      - Make sure that this function removes invalid streamflow data values.
 The USGS file typically skips days with no measurement, but there are times when non-number values are used to fill for the discharge measurement when a final decision on its availability or quality has not been made.
      - Modify the provided function `ReadData()` to remove negative streamflow values as a gross error check.
      - Report only the total number of days missing observations at the end of the function, you do not need to count those failing the gross error check separately.
    - Complete the function `ClipData` to clip the data to the date range: October 1, 1969 through September 30, 2019.
 This will provide you with 50 water years of streamflow data for your analysis.
-The USGS defines a waer yaer as starting on October 1 of any year, for example the water year 2010 started on October 1, 2010 and ran throgh September 30, 2011.
+The USGS defines a water year as starting on October 1 of any year, for example the water year 2010 started on October 1, 2010 and ran through September 30, 2011.
    - Complete the function `GetAnnualStatistics` to build a new dataframe to contain annual (water year) values for the following metrics:

      | Full Name | DF Name | Description |